1920s Trivia

 Answer: Thriller

-Question: Who won the Nobel Peace Prize in 1986 for his efforts to promote nuclear disarmament?
+Question: Which inspiring peace advocate was awarded the Nobel Peace Prize in 1986 for his courageous efforts toward nuclear disarmament, proving that hope can change the world?

 Answer: Elie Wiesel